vobyjs/oby/readme.md

 ## Usage

 The following functions are provided.
-They are just grouped and ordered alphabetically, the documentation for this library is fairly dry at the moment.
+They are just grouped and ordered alphabetically, the documentation for this library is relatively dry at the moment.

 ### Core